List of Chicago Fire characters: Gianna Mackey

-Gianna Mackey (season 9) was introduced as the new paramedic on Ambulance 61, replacing Emily Foster after the latter decided to return to medical school.
-It is revealed in her opening scene that she and Joe Cruz grew up in the same neighborhood and that he was the one who recommend she fill the open position at 51.
-Her first call was shown to be harrowing, as she and Brett were forced to treat a man suffering from a drug overdose at gunpoint by the man's brother.
+Paramedic Gianna Mackey (season 9) is introduced as the new paramedic on Ambulance 61, replacing Emily Foster after the latter decides to return to medical school.
+It is revealed in her opening scene that she and Joe Cruz grew up in the same neighborhood and that he was the one who recommended she fill the open position at 51.
+Her first call is shown to be harrowing, as she and Brett are forced to treat a man suffering from a drug overdose at gunpoint by the man's brother.
 They are then targeted after the man does not survive, eventually leading to Brett and Mackey going off a bridge at the end of "Rattle Second City".
-The beginning of the subsequent episode "That Kind of Heat" reveals that they both survived the fall, albeit a minor head wound for Mackey.
+The beginning of the subsequent episode "That Kind of Heat" reveals that they both survived the fall, albeit with a minor head wound for Mackey.
 Throughout the same episode, Mackey is seen questioning whether she should continue to be at 51, eventually returning after some convincing from Cruz and a promise that he won't be as overprotective as he was in the previous episode.
 She is also shown to have an attraction to Blake Gallo, something that Cruz tries to shut down almost immediately.

 Gallo saves Mackey's life during an explosion on a call, which Cruz is grateful for but still does not give him permission to pursue her.
 The two eventually sleep together in "Blow This Up Somehow", much to Cruz's dismay, but he eventually lets it go since his upcoming child distracts him from interfering.
-Mackey departs 51 in "Double Red" to take a paramedic position at Firehouse 33 that had a better opportunity for career advancement.
+Mackey departs 51 in "Double Red" to take a paramedic position at Firehouse 33 that has a better opportunity for career advancement.